 RECITALS

 Owner is the owner of two parcels of vacant real estate located in the County of El Paso, State of Colorado that are more particularly described on Exhibit A attached hereto and incorporated herein by this reference (collectively, “the Restricted Parcels” and individually, a “Restricted Parcel”).

+The Restricted Parcels are part of a Planned Unit Development known as Flying Horse North and, as part of the approved development plan, are intended to be used as public park / open space parcels.

-Owner desires to restrict the use of the Restricted Parcels for the benefit of the public.
+Owner desires to restrict the use of the Restricted Parcels for the benefit of the public and the County.

 NOW THEREFORE, for good and valuable consideration, the receipt and sufficiency of which is hereby acknowledged, Owner, for itself and for each future owner of a Restricted Parcel, hereby restricts the use of each of the Restricted Parcels as follows:

 Use Restrictive Covenant.
-The Restricted Parcels shall not be developed or used by Owner for the construction of residences and/or any commercial buildings (the “Restrictive Covenant”).
-Owner shall have the right to use the Restricted Parcels for any and all purposes that are not expressly prohibited by the Restrictive Covenant, including without limitation the right but not the obligation, to import and export dirt to and from the Restricted Parcels, directly or through an assign, provided that the Restricted Parcel is reseeded upon completion of all such work within a Restricted Parcel.
+Use of the Restricted Parcels shall be limited to those allowed by the approved Flying Horse North Planned Unit Development Plan, including public parks, open space, trails and other recreational facilities, restrooms, shelters and maintenance buildings, and they shall not be developed or used by Owner for the construction of residences and/or any commercial buildings (the “Restrictive Covenant”).
+Until such time as they are opened to the public, Owner shall have the right but not the obligation to import and export dirt to and from the Restricted Parcels, directly or through an assign, provided that the Restricted Parcel is reseeded upon completion of all such work within a Restricted Parcel.

 Run with the Land.
-The Restrictive Covenant shall run with the land for the benefit of the County and shall burden each of the Restricted Parcels in perpetuity.
+The Restrictive Covenant touches and concerns the land, shall run with the land for the benefit of the County and shall burden each of the Restricted Parcels in perpetuity.

 Amendment/Termination.
-This Covenant may only be terminated, waived, amended, supplemented and/or otherwise modified upon the written consent of all of the record owners of the Restricted Parcels and the approval of the County.
+This Covenant may only be terminated, waived, amended, supplemented and/or otherwise modified upon the written consent of all of the record owners of the Restricted Parcels and the County.

 Miscellaneous.